fabric8io/docker-maven-plugin/doc/intro.md

 integration test (if possible).
 Although it might be a bit biased, it can be useful for figuring out which plugin suits you best.

-The high-level design goals and initial motiviation fort this plugin are:
+The high-level design goals and initial motivation for this plugin are:

 * A flexible, **dynamic port mapping** from container to host ports so that truly isolated builds could be made.
 This should